The Ultimate List of 50 Free Security Tools, Tested For You

 - Safe Pad – an online notepad that is encrypted end-to-end.

-There are some major software apps that are buggy and expose you to cyber attacks.
-“Software” and “buggy” might just be pleonasms for the moment, as all softwares have bugs and vulnerabilities.
+There are some major software apps that are buggy and expose you to global cyber attacks.
+“Software” and “buggy” might just be pleonasms for the moment, as all software have bugs and vulnerabilities.

 What you should bear in mind is that you can reduce your odds of being infected just by keeping those buggy apps up to date.
 Or disabled until you really need them and activate them punctually.
 Or uninstalled, if they aren’t vital to your work.